jthingelstad/thingles.github.io/_posts/2018/2018-02-24-your-version-number.md

 Today I’m **v4.6.52** of me.
 I decided the patch version is the days since your birthday.
 In fact, I made a [Birthday Version](https://workflow.is/workflows/f207d69d37d147dcbf7d58bebb1c81b5) script for [Workflow](https://workflow.is/download) to calculate the version of people in your address book.

 How will v4.6.53 be different?
-I don't know, but I hope ever so slightly bit better. 🤞
+I don't know, but I hope ever so slightly better. 🤞